weaviate/weaviate-io/developers/weaviate/client-libraries/java.md

 Config config = new Config("http", "weaviate.example.com:8080");
 WeaviateAuthClient.clientPassword(
-    config=config,
+    config,
-    username="Your user",
+    "Your user",
-    password="Your password",
+    "Your password",
-    scopes=Arrays.asList("offline_access") // optional, depends on the configuration of your identity provider (not required with WCS)
+    Arrays.asList("scope1", "scope2") // optional, depends on the configuration of your identity provider (not required with WCS)
 );
 ```